 Dr. Molano is a respected voice on HIV issues, presenting at conferences including the US Conference on AIDS, Office of Population Affairs as well as State and City wide forums.
 He has also written and published in medical journals like the American Journal of Preventive Medicine and The W-Path (Transgender Health Forum) among others.
 In addition, he is a Board Member of the Family Planning Advocates of New York State; on the Board of Trustees of the National Association of People with AIDS (NAPWA); sits on the New York City HIV Planning Council – Needs Assessment Committee and has served on the NYS Prevention Planning Group and the NYS AIDS Services Delivery Consortium and is a former member of the International AIDS Society.
 He is fluent in Spanish and English.
 LinkedIn

-Alan Wengrofsky, CPA, Vice President of Finance
+Alan Wengrofsky, CPA, Chief Financial Officer/Vice President of Finance

 Alan Wengrofsky is the Chief Financial Officer and Vice President of Finance for Community Healthcare Network.
 He is a certified public accountant (CPA) licensed in the state of New York since 1993 and began his career with Loeb & Troper, LLC. where he specialized in not-for-profit and healthcare accounting.